heyypatrick/heyypatrick/readme.md

 ### What I'm focusing on 👨‍💻

-Currently improving my hybrid mobile app development skill: Angular, Ionic and Laravel as a back-end.<br />
+Currently improving my mobile app development skills with Angular, Ionic and Laravel as a back-end and front-end skill with Angular.<br />

 ### Find me elsewhere 🌎